Debido1/Grocery-Demand-Forecasting-Inventory-Optimization/README.md

 - A 30-day test period was used to evaluate forecasting accuracy.
 - The 7-Day Seasonal Naive model had the best performance across all three product families.
 - ARIMA(1,1,1) was tested, but it did not outperform the weekly seasonal baseline.
+This was an important modelling decision because the final model was selected based on accuracy, not because it was the most complex model.
 - The total 30-day forecast was approximately 3.02M unit sales.

 ### Inventory Optimization Insights